Supersymmetric localisation of $\mathcal{N}=(2,2)$ theories on a spindle: One-loop determinants

 where $t$ is the \textit{equivariant parameter}.\footnote{This $t$ should not be confused with the deformation parameter in equation \eqref{eq: partition_function_deformation}.} Since this index admits a Fourier series expansion in terms of eigenvalues $\lambda_n$ of $\qeq^2$ and their degeneracy $a(n)$ in the following way \be {\rm ind}( D_{10})(t) = \sum_n a(n){\rm e}^{ \lambda_n t}\,, \ee once it is computed, we can read off the eigenvalues of $\qeq^2$ with their respective degeneracies, i.e., $\{\l_n, a_n\}$ respectively.
 The one-loop result is then given by\footnote{Note that the one-loop determinant is independent of the equivariant parameter $t$.} \be Z^{ \qeq \cV^{\text{c.m.}}}_{1\text{-loop}} \=\prod_n \lambda_n^{-\frac{1}{2}a(n)}\,. \ee

 The analysis above was all for the chiral multiplet one-loop determinant.
 In principle one should perform a similar analysis for the vector multiplet in order to compute the analagous vector multiplet one-loop determinant.
-However, one can use the aformentioned shortcut of obtaining the vector multiplet one-loop determinant directly from the chiral multiplet result by setting $r=2$ and $\mathfrak{R}_{\mathcal{G}} = \text{adj}_{\mathcal{G}}$.
+However, one can use the shortcut of obtaining the vector multiplet one-loop determinant directly from the chiral multiplet result by setting $r=2$ and choosing the gauge group representation to be the adjoint.
 Using this knowledge we will only compute the chiral multiplet one-loop result and drop the ``c.m.'' superscript from here on.